renpy/renpy/sphinx/source/style_properties.rst

     If true, then boxes will wrap when they reach the end of a line or column.
     If false (the default), they will extend past the end of the line.

-.. style-property:: order_reverse boolean

-    If false, the default, the items in the box will be draw first-to-last, with the first item in the box being below the second, and so on.
-If true, this order will be reversed, and the first item in the box will be above all other items in the box.

 .. _fixed-style-properties: